Comparisons12 min read

 • Full Account Suite: Taxable brokerage, traditional/Roth/SEP/SIMPLE IRA, 401(k) plans, 529 college savings, HSAs, trust accounts

-• Paper Trading: Simulated trading environment for practice (Robinhood still doesn't have this, which I find baffling for a platform that markets to new investors)
+• Paper Trading: A simulated trading environment for practice (Robinhood still doesn't have this, which I find strange for a beginner-focused platform)

 • Branches: 200+ physical investor centers across the U.S.